wastegas/mvfiles/README.md

 mvfiles
 =======

-move all files from a folder to another
+move all files from a folder to another using boost filesystem.